 Cooks in the know will tell you not to keep spices around longer than 6 months.
 The average palate can handle a year.
 But that four-year-old super-sized container of oregano really needs to go.
 Now.

-Clean out your spice cabinet and stop buying super-sized jars.
+Clean out and organize your spice cabinet and stop buying super-sized jars.
 They’re stale by the time you hit bottom, and you’re the one who needs to eat that.
 If you at least make new spices an annual activity, you’ll enjoy a flavorful year ahead.
-Sure, you might be looking at spending up to $100 to make that happen, but keep reading for a plan that’ll whip your kitchen in shape while stretching your budget.
+Sure, you might be looking at spending up to $100 to make that happen, but keep reading for a plan that’ll whip your kitchen in shape while maintaining your budget and gaining savings by organizing your kitchen.

 It’s easy to think you’re on top of it when cleaning out your cupboards, but let’s face it, in a week you’ll forget everything you organized and soon you’ll come home with what’s now your fourth can of chickpeas because you forgot you had three dying to get used.